chiumax/dumblole.github.io/src/pages/project/frc-2019-digital-animation/frc-2019-digital-animation.md

 Dineth was responsible for the **art** of the animation ([Adobe Illustrator](https://www.adobe.com/products/illustrator.html)) and started drawing possible props for the animation.
 Much inspiration of the style was from [Kurzgesagt](https://www.youtube.com/user/Kurzgesagt), a youtube channel that explores science with beautiful animations.

-Left is Dineth's art and the right is Kurzgesagt's.
+Left side is Kurzgesagt's art and the right is Dineth's.

 ![comparison image](./compare.jpg "Kurzgesagt on the left, Dineth on the right")